mheggeseth/mheggeseth.github.com/source/_posts/2013-10-02-angularjs-filters-in-knockoutjs.markdown

 {% jsfiddle ubpS7 js,html,resources,result %}

-In the fiddle above, instead of putting all the filter functions I might want to use into the same bag, they are separated by name.
+In the fiddle above, instead of putting all the filter functions I might want to use into the same bag, they are separated by extender name.

-`arrayExtensions` is used to extend an `observableArray` with the filter functions `filter` and `orderBy`.
+`ko.extenders.arrayExtensions` is used to extend an `observableArray` with the filter functions `filter` and `orderBy`.
 These functions work exactly the same as in the `fn` example.
-However, in order to make the `arrayExtensions` methods chainable, I have to return a `subscribable` and extend it with `arrayExtensions`.
+However, in order to make the `arrayExtensions` methods chainable, I have to return a `subscribable` extended with `arrayExtensions`.
 This could be easy to forget to do when writing your own filter function.
-Also, this approach to chainability is not a frugal use of memory since two *new* functions are added to the target each time you call `extend({ arrayExtensions })`.
+Also, this approach to chainability is not a frugal use of memory since two *new* functions are added to the target each time you call `extend({ arrayExtensions: true })`.

-`formatting` is used to extend an `observable` with filter functions that are appropriate to its data type (provided in the extender options).
+`ko.extenders.formatting` is used to extend an `observable` with filter functions that are appropriate to its data type (either `"date"` or `"currency"`, provided as the extender option).
 Due to their simplicity, I did not make these filter functions chainable.
 I suppose they could be, but I couldn't think of a good reason to do that here.

 To reiterate, in order to take advantage of these filter functions, I have to call `.extend()` for my `amount`, `date`, and `dudes` observables.